No, that’s not a bear, it’s a Newfoundland dog!

 Always use positive reinforcement training with your dog.
 They are very loving and social, using aversive methods will ruin the relationship between you and your Newfie (making them less likely to follow your commands).

-This breed type is super smart, and consequently you should have no issues teaching him tricks!
+This breed type is super smart, and consequently you should have no issues teaching him some dog tricks!